Rudxain/Automate-RX-style/README.md

 ## Appendix

 Just RTD (Read The Docs).
-If you learn more about AM, and practice coding in it, you'll learn best practices _automagically!_.
-The style
+If you learn more about AM, and practice coding in it, you'll learn best practices _automagically!_